geethu-17/National-Flag/README.md

-# 🇮🇳 Indian Flag Frame-Based Webpage
+# Indian Flag Designed Using HTML Frames

 This project demonstrates the use of HTML `<frameset>` and `<frame>` elements to divide a webpage into multiple sections — top (upper), middle, and bottom (lower).
 A separate `flag.html` file can be interacted with (double-clicked) to display the **Indian National Flag** in the frame layout.